National Finals Rodeo

-The National Finals Rodeo (NFR) is the premier rodeo event by the Professional Rodeo Cowboys Association (PRCA).
-The NFR showcases the talents of the PRCA's top 15 money-winners in the season for each event.
+The National Finals Rodeo (NFR) is the premier championship rodeo of the Professional Rodeo Cowboys Association (PRCA).
+It showcases the talents of the PRCA's top 15 money winners in the season for each event.

-The NFR is held each year in the first full week of December, at the Thomas & Mack Center on the campus of the University of Nevada, Las Vegas in Paradise, Nevada, United States.
-(UNLV) and is aired live on The Cowboy Channel.
+The NFR is held each year in the first full week of December, at the Thomas & Mack Center on the campus of the University of Nevada, Las Vegas (UNLV) in Paradise, Nevada, United States, and is aired live on The Cowboy Channel.
 Cowboy Christmas, a cowboy gift show, is held concurrent with the rodeo at the Las Vegas Convention Center.

 Since the rodeo uses 'special dirt', the dirt is stored on the UNLV campus for use in the next NFR.

 Events

-The NFR is the final rodeo event of the PRCA season.
+The NFR is the final rodeo of the PRCA season.
 World championship titles are awarded to the individuals who earn the most money in his or her event throughout the year.

-7 events and 9 championships are sanctioned by the PRCA:
+Seven events and nine championships are sanctioned by the PRCA: